cbovar/iCEstickPong/README.md

 ![Controllers](https://github.com/cbovar/iCEstickPong/blob/master/img/controllers.jpg)

-One of the controllers had ad additional button to reset the game.
+One of the controllers has an additional button to reset the game.

 ## Pin constraints